nikolaydubina/fpmoney/README.md

 Two mechanisms to reduce panics are planned for future versions:
 1. package level var for enable/disable currency check
 2. package level var for fallback currency

+### Ultra Small Fractions

+Some denominatinos have very low fractions.
+Storing them `int64` you would get.

+- `BTC` _satoshi_ is `1 BTC = 100,000,000 satoshi`, which is still enough for ~`92,233,720,368 BTC`.
+- `ETH` _wei_ is `1 ETH = 1,000,000,000,000,000,000 wei`, which is ~`9 ETH`.
+If you deal with _wei_, you may consider `bigint` or multiple `int64`.

+Given that currency enumn still takes at least 1B in separate storage from `int64` in struct and Go allocates 16B of memory for struct regardless, current implementation reserved padding bytes.
+It is sensible to use extra space our ot 16B to support long integer arithmetics.
+Implementing this is area of furthter research.

 ### Benchmarks